westpoint-robotics/mdo-hurt-s/README.md

 Edit the ip’s

-#### DAC (data acquisition computer)
+#### DAC (data acquisition computer) (named searobot01/02/ect)
-  yo
+  logging into DAC with hdmi ---- when turned on a purple screen will come up because of monitor issues ---- work around this by pressing enter, your password, then enter again ---- this will log you in ---- right click the background and change monitor settings

   flashing ubuntu onto DAC ----
-  DAC has hdmi port inside the USV and usb ports on the outside. ---- after flashing the DAC thinks there is another monitor which makes this a struggle, but there are work arounds ---- after flashing there is a blank screen. press shift-tab enter to bring ubuntu installer onto your monitor. follow the steps
+  DAC has hdmi port inside the USV and usb ports on the outside. ---- after flashing the DAC thinks there is another monitor which makes this a struggle, but there are work arounds ---- after flashing there is a blank screen. press shift-tab enter to bring ubuntu installer onto your monitor. follow the prompts

 #### Center Camera